rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-II.md

 ## I - Introduction

-In [Part I](https://developer.rackspace.com/blog/trinity-article-I/) of this series we depicted a fictional scenario for agile development using a simple "Hello World" application composed of just a single UI layer.
+In [Part I](https://developer.rackspace.com/blog/trinity-article-I/) of this series, we depicted a fictional scenario for agile development using a simple "Hello World" application composed of just a single UI layer.
 During this fanciful (albeit contrived) exposition, we glossed over many of the underlying details for the sake of brevity.
-In this article, we will take a little peek under the covers and explain in more depth how we achieved rapid automated deployments of of immutable application containers to remote test environments.
+In this article, we will take a little peek under the covers and explain in more depth how we achieved rapid, automated deployments of immutable application containers to remote test environments.

 <!-- more -->

-**Disclaimer**: The demonstration code in the corresponding [repository] (https://github.com/djrut/trinity) is for illustrative purposes only, and may not be sufficiently robust for production use.
+**Disclaimer**: The demonstration code in the corresponding [repository] (https://github.com/djrut/trinity) is for illustrative purposes only and may not be sufficiently robust for production use.
 Users should carefully inspect sample code before running in a production environment.
 Use at your own risk.

 **Disclosure**: The idea of a Makefile mechanism to automate container preparation, build, push etc. was inspired by [this](http://victorlin.me/posts/2014/11/26/running-docker-with-aws-elastic-beanstalk) excellent article by Victor Lin.

 ## III - Workflow

-We will begin by outlining the workflow when working with Docker, EB and Git in this scenario.
+We will begin by outlining the workflow when working with Docker, EB, and Git in this scenario.
 The high-level steps are as follows:

 1. Initial Git Steps
 	- Pull from remote repository